fabriciotm/EPROM-Emulator-NG-II/README.md

-First test printout of a possible housing.
+Current version of the housing.